buymecookies/midibrain/README.md

 ![alt text](https://hobbycomponents.com/2346-large_default/4-channel-433mhz-wireless-receiver-with-remote-fob.jpg)

-The 4 gpio used for this module are:
+The 4 gpio used for this module are: <br>

 channel 1: gpio 10 <br>
 channel 2: gpio 16 <br>